 CuO + H2 → Cu + H2O

-Another viable process, copper sulfate formula is dropped in a container called autoclave and is pressurized with the hydrogen gas at 25 bar (where the pressure of H2 gas is around 30 bar).
-Then the copper sulfate solution (which is actually CuSO4 compound name) is heated at about 150 oC for about an hour that results in the formation of copper that will precipitate in the form of copper powder.
+Another viable process, copper sulphate formula is dropped in a container called autoclave and is pressurised with the hydrogen gas at 25 bar (where the pressure of H2 gas is around 30 bar).
+Then the copper sulphate solution (which is actually CuSO4 compound name) is heated at about 150 oC for about an hour that results in the formation of copper that will precipitate in the form of copper powder.

 The physicochemical properties of copper are as follows:

 The chemical element copper has the atomic number 29 and the symbol Cu.
 It is an extremely high thermal and electrical conductivity metal that is soft, malleable, and ductile.
 Pure copper has a pinkish-orange tint when it is first exposed to the air.
 As a heat- and electricity-conducting material, copper is also used for construction.
 It is also a component of several metal alloys, including cupronickel, which is used to create coins and naval hardware, and constantan, which is used in strain gauges and thermocouples for temperature measurement.

 FAQs on Copper Chemical Formula

 1. What is the Blue Vitriol Chemical Name?

 The inorganic compound copper (II) sulphate, also referred to as copper sulphate, has the formula CuSO4.
 CuSO4-nH2O hydrates are created, where n can be any value between 1 and 7.
 The most prevalent form of copper (II) sulphate hydrate is the pentahydrate (n = 5).
 The pentahydrate has also gone by the names blue vitriol, bluestone, copper vitriol, and Roman vitriol in the past.

 2. Why is the +2 Oxidation state of Cu is stable than the +1 Oxidation State?